Goodgolden/activPAL/README.md

 Randy simply added extra functions and files to make it work on both Macbook and Windows systems for Dr. Christiansen, Cory's Lab

+### Files explanation

+There are several files Randy created for Kat's work:

+  - `00_development.Rmd` is Randy's package modification files

+  - `00_randy_working_log` is Randy's working plan and list

+Here are the files that Kat should use:

+  - `01_setup.Rmd` is the setup for the **first time user** to run the codes

+  - `02_macbook_work.Rmd` is working file for Macbook, Windows users can ignore this file

+  - `03_windows_work.Rmd` is working file for Windows, Macbook users can ignore this file

 ## Original Notes from the Author